Amy Mills BACP Accredited Counsellor for Children, Young People and Adults

 I have supervised therapists since 2013 and have worked with over 60 practitioners to date.
 These have included therapists from a variety of theoretical orientations including person-centred, psychodynamic, integrative, gestalt, cognitive behavioural therapists, art therapists and drama therapists.
 I have supervised people at very different stages of their therapy careers, from seeing their first clients to being very experienced.
 I have a lot of experience supervising therapists working within school settings.
 I also supervise therapists working in private practice, local community organisations and the NHS.

 I am an Accredited Member of the British Association for Counselling & Psychotherapy (BACP) and supervise with reference to the BACP's Ethical Framework.
 I am also a Professional Member of the Association for Counselling & Therapy Online (ACTO) and subscribe to their Code of Ethics as well.

 I hold a Level 6 Certificate in Therapeutic Counselling Supervision from Place2Be and CPCAB.
 I am a Certified Cyber Therapist (meaning I am fully qualified to work as a counsellor online) and I am currently undertaking Certified Cyber Supervisor training with the Online Therapy Institute.

 At present I am not seeing supervisees for for face-to-face supervision sessions until further notice.
 I am meeting with supervisees for telephone and online sessions, usually using Zoom software.
 There are details of how I supervise by telephone and online on my website here: https://www.paperplanecounselling.com/supervision.

-Currently I am taking on new supervisees and have appointment times available on weekday afternoons.
+Currently I am taking on new supervisees and have appointment times available on weekday mornings and afternoons.